docker-archive/mta_java_workshop/README.md

 ### Placement

 Placement specifies constraints and preferences for a container.
 Constraints let you specify which nodes where a task can be scheduled.
 For example, you can specify that a container run only on a worker node, as in the example.
-Other contraints are:
+Other constraints are:

 |node | attribute matches | example|
 |-----|-------------------|--------|